 - Dependability in processing records in a timely and accurate manner

 Medical transcriptionists work in an office-type environment or home office setting and may be employed directly by health care agencies or by corporations offering transcription services to health care facilities for a fee.
-Check for employment opportunities with Military Spouse Employment Partnership companies including the following:
+Search for employment opportunities on the Military Spouse Employment Partnership Job Search with companies and organizations that may include the following:

 Some transcriptionists are self-employed, independent contractors who work for one or more organizations.
 If you plan to work as an independent contractor, review Self-Employed and Independent Contractors and other articles in the Entrepreneurship and Self-Employment section of MySECO.
 Independent contracting options may be available through MSEP partners, or you may be able to use your skills in other types of transcription, such as legal, court reporting and captioning and transcription.